I had the pleasure of interviewing Jamie Sparks.

 What advice would you give to someone considering becoming an author like you?

 The first month of writing was the most difficult for me.
-I found the project so daunting in the beginning that I allowed myself to procrastinate.
+I found the project so daunting at the beginning that I allowed myself to procrastinate.
 I would advise people to just sit down and start writing – even if it is not something that is going to go in your book!
 It will help get the creative juices flowing and once you start you should have an easier time transitioning to more relevant content to your project.

 You are a person of great influence.
 If you could start a movement that would bring the most amount of good to the most amount of people, what would that be?
 You never know what your idea can trigger. 🙂